WaleedYousaf/football-roster/README.md

   The avg time complexity in big `O` notation is O(1) for search, insert or delete (worst is O(n))

-  It works by taking a key input and then runs it through the hash function which maps strings to numbers and usually numbers corresponds to indexes in an array
+  It works by taking a key input and then runs it through the hash function which maps strings to numbers and usually numbers corresponds to indexes in an array.
+All the keys should map to different numbers, cant have same keys/numbers.
+If two words get hashed to same number, its called collision

 ## Algos